-Typically, this hash value, assuming the URI and the resource pointed to the URI don't change between the STIR RCD PASSporT and the Call-Info URI value, the integrity value can be directly used as the same corresponding string in both the "rcdi" claim and the 'integrity' parameter string value.
+Assuming the URI and the resource pointing to the URI don't change between the STIR RCD PASSporT and the Call- Info URI value, the integrity value can typically be used as the same corresponding string in both the "rcdi" claim and the 'integrity' parameter.

-Note: The inclusion of both the 'verified' and 'integrity' when an "rcdi" claim is included and the identity header field and included PASSporT is verified successfully is the suggested outcome.
-Creation of a Call-Info header field based on an identity header field that carries Rich Call Data claims that does not pass verification procedures is not suggested (i.e., the inclusion of an 'integrity' parameter without a properly included 'verified' parameter)
+Note: When the 'rcdi' claim is part of the successfully verified RCD PASSporT, the Call-Info Header Field should include both the 'verified' and 'integrity' parameters.
+Creation of a Call-Info header field based on an identity header field that carries RCD claims that does not pass verification procedures is not suggested (i.e., the inclusion of an 'integrity' parameter without a properly included 'verified' parameter).